 Interest free Scottish Government loan for up to 3 properties

 The Home Energy Scotland Loan scheme is available on a first come, first served basis subject to availability of funds.
 Funding up to £38,500 per home is available to owner occupiers and eligible registered private sector landlords in Scotland.
 It is for energy efficiency improvements, home renewables systems or connections to an approved district heating scheme powered by a renewable energy source.
 Connection to mains gas is included.
+Cashback funding is available for some energy efficiency measures and renewable heating systems.
 Find out more about the Home Energy Scotland Loan scheme.

 Borrowing against the value of your property